 The bus ride to Trakai Castle takes about 45 minutes and then from the actual bus stop to the castle, you will have to walk 20 minutes.

-Once you get to the Trakai castle, you will go on a boat ride (about 5 Euros for 30 minutes). on the shore are lots of restaurants overseeing the castle and the lake.
+Once you get to the Trakai Castle, you can take a boat ride (about 5 Euros for 30 minutes) or you can have lunch or dinner.
+On the shore, opposite to the castle, are lots of restaurants overseeing the castle and the lake.

 I recommend sticking around until the sunset because it is a beautiful view.
 But if you’re going to Trakai with the bus, make sure to not miss the bus back as the last one leaves at 21:35 (20:45 on Sundays).